Halloween in Italy – the most haunted castles and palaces

 Poppi Castle (Castello di Poppi) was the former property of the noble family of the Conti Guidi.
 You can find this striking castle in Poppi, which is in the region of Tuscany.

-There are many design aspects in the castle that shows off its Renaissance style.
-Take the grand stone staircase.
-Built in 1470, it has been covered with the coats of arms of the Florentine families that ruled from Poppi in the 15th and 16th centuries.
+There are many design aspects in the castle that shows off its Renaissance style, like the grand stone staircase.
+Built in 1470, it was covered with the coats of arms of the Florentine families that ruled from Poppi in the 15th and 16th centuries.

-When the Count was away on military or political commitments, Matelda took the opportunity to have new lovers.
+When the Count was away on military or political commitments, Matelda took the opportunity to take new lovers.
 The only problem was, she couldn’t let anyone find out about her clandestine relationships.
 It would risk ending her prosperous marriage, and potentially her own life.

-To keep her secret, she’d see her lovers, and then tell them to leave via a passage in the basement.
+To maintain her double life, she’d see her lovers, and then tell them to leave via a passage in the basement.
 What she didn’t tell them, was there were spikes and blades awaiting them in the dark tunnel.
 Inevitably, her lovers met their tragic fate, and paid the price for their moment of lust.

 The townspeople soon began linking her to the deaths, and Matelda was eventually caught and put in the tower.
 Since then, many locals have reported seeing a beautiful woman dressed in white looking out from the castle.

 Each room is individually decorated with hand painted designs.
 It also offers panoramic views of the surrounding Casentino Forest National Park.
 The wellness center is small, but they have a sauna, aromatherapy treatments, and a relaxation area with herbal teas.

-“…these haunted Italian castles and palaces exist beyond Halloween, and are guaranteed to send a shiver down your spine.”
+“…these haunted Italian castles and palaces exist beyond Halloween, and are guaranteed to send a shiver up your spine.”

 5. Castello di Fénis, Aosta Valley